Ogola22/Ogola22/README.md

 - 👋 Hi, I’m Brian ogola
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Node Js
+- 🌱 I’m a Full-stack Software Developer - Php/Laravel, JavaScript/Vue.Js/React, Node.js
 - 💞️ I’m looking to collaborate on a JavaScript project
 - 📫 How to reach me: Click the link to reach my site: https://brian-ogola.netlify.app
 -     WhatsAAp on +254(0)700458981